danielrosehill/NFC-Reader-Writer-App/README.md

 Features continuous tag scanning with real-time URL detection and automatic Chrome browser integration.
 Supports comprehensive NDEF message interpretation and debugging.

 ## AI-Assisted Development
-This application was developed using Claude Sonnet 3.5 and the Cline IDE, demonstrating the potential of AI-assisted development for creating practical solutions.
+This application was developed using Claude Sonnet 3.5,  Cline (V1) and Aider (V2 on) demonstrating the potential of AI-assisted development for creating practical solutions.
+The commit history reflects what was an intreresting journey of learning about the capabilities of all of these AI IDEs (and others).

 In 2024 I stumbled upon the excellent [Homebox home inventory system](https://github.com/sysadminsmedia/homebox) and have been using it ever since.